mvolkmann/MyUnixEnv/notes/11tyNotes.md

    Mark is a software engineer at Object Computing, Inc. in St. Louis, Missouri.
    ```

-1. Build the site by entering `npx eleventy`.
+1. Optionally build the site by entering `npx eleventy`.
    This creates a `_site` directory containing HTML files.
    `index.md` -> `index.html`
    `about.md` -> `about/index.html`

-1. Serve the site locally with hot reloading using BrowserSync by entering
+1. Build and serve the site locally
+   with hot reloading using BrowserSync by entering
    `npx eleventy --serve`.

 1. Browse localhost:8080 and localhost:8080/about.